Harry Tincknell: FIA World Endurance Championship

-For 2022, he joined the Dempsey-Proton Racing team alongside fellow Brit Sebastian Priaulx and German Christian Ried.
+For 2022, Tincknell joined the Dempsey-Proton Racing team alongside fellow Brit Sebastian Priaulx and German Christian Ried.
 The trio won both Spa and Monza in the LMGTE Am Class.
-The team came 6th in the overall drivers standings, and 4th in the Teams Endurance Trophy.
+The team came sixth in the overall drivers standings, and fourth in the Teams Endurance Trophy.

-In 2023 He stayed with the Proton Competition team, racing in LMGTE Am, until the team's customer Porsche 963 wasn't ready.
-In the LMGTE Am class he was partnered with American Ryan Hardwick, and Canadian Zacharie Robichon for the first 3 rounds, while for the 2023 24 Hours of Le Mans he was partnered with German Jonas Ried and American Don Yount.
+In 2023, Tincknell stayed with the Proton Competition team, racing in LMGTE Am, until the team's customer Porsche 963 wasn't ready.
+In the LMGTE Am class, he was partnered with American Ryan Hardwick, and Canadian Zacharie Robichon for the first three rounds, while for the 2023 24 Hours of Le Mans he was partnered with German Jonas Ried and American Don Yount.
 The car would retire after an incident with the 22 United Autosports LMP2.
-At the 2023 6 Hours of Monza, the teams Porsche 963 would be ready for the team to use, He would drive it with Italian Gianmaria Bruni and Swiss driver Neel Jani, for the final 3 events of the season, they would get a highest position of 9th at Fuji.
+At the 2023 6 Hours of Monza, the teams Porsche 963 would be ready for the team to use, He would drive it with Italian Gianmaria Bruni and Swiss driver Neel Jani, for the final three events of the season, they would get a highest position of ninth at Fuji.

-In 2024, He would stay with Proton, in their Porsche 963, partnered by French driver Julien Andlauer and once again Neel Jani.
-He would miss both races in Spa and São Paulo, due to IMSA comitments.
-The best finish when he was racing for the team was 9th at the season opening 2024 Qatar 1812 km.
-At the 2024 24 Hours of Le Mans the team would have to pit 50 minutes into the race to adjust the door closing mechanism.
-Then with under 3 hours of the race left, the car would have to go into the pits with an electrical failure for about 2 hours.
+In 2024, Tincknell would stay with Proton, in their Porsche 963, partnered by French driver Julien Andlauer and once again Neel Jani.
+He would miss both races in Spa and São Paulo, due to IMSA commitments.
+The best finish when he was racing for the team was ninth at the season opening 2024 Qatar 1812 km.
+At the 2024 24 Hours of Le Mans, the team would have to pit 50 minutes into the race to adjust the door closing mechanism.
+Then with under three hours of the race left, the car would have to go into the pits with an electrical failure for about two hours.
 The would finish the race, 45th overall (16th in Class) 60 laps down on the winner.
-He would end up finishing the season 30th in the drivers championship, while the team would come 4th in the team's Hypercar World Cup.
+He would end up finishing the season 30th in the drivers championship, while the team would come fourth in the team's Hypercar World Cup.